-The District's cash and cash equivalents are considered to be cash on hand, demand deposits, fixed income investments held by the Bookstore for expenses related to the close-out of the fund, government obligation mutual funds held by the Capital Outlay Projects Funds for expenses related to construction expenses, and short-term investments with original maturities of three months or less from the date of acquisition.
+The District's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturities of three months or less from the date of acquisition.
 Cash equivalents also include cash with county treasury balances for purposes of the Statement of Cash Flows.